-Black and Asian NHS workers have spoken out against the disproportionate amount of Covid-19 deaths within BAME communities citing racial discrimination within hospital wards and the way staff are utilised.
+Black and Asian NHS workers have spoke out against the disproportionate amount of Covid-19 deaths within BAME communities citing racial discrimination within hospital wards and the way staff are utilised.

 In a shocking survey of 2000 BAME NHS health workers ITV News uncovered a potentially uncomfortable and challenging assumption about race relations in British society. [‘Discrimination’ on frontline of coronavirus outbreak may be factor in disproportionate BAME deaths among NHS staff]